tollfu/Toronto-Urban-Mobility-Analysis/README.md

 * **Isabella St / Church St** also observes high bicycle demand without nearby dedicated cycling infrastructure, but does not face the same streetcar constraint.
 This makes it a potentially stronger candidate for further assessment of bike-lane implementation.

 * Among intersections in the **top 20% of bicycle demand**, locations along **Kingston Rd** and **St Clair Ave W** are among the furthest from existing cycling infrastructure.
-While St Clair Ave W is constrained by streetcar infrastructure, Kingston Rd does not share this constraint, making it worthy of further investigation.
+While bike-lane implementation is limited by street car infrastructure on St Clair Ave W, Kingston Rd does not share this constraint, making it worthy of further investigation.

 Overall, the analysis identifies several high-demand intersections where observed bicycle use is not matched by nearby dedicated infrastructure.
 These findings provide a data-driven checklist for further safety, feasibility, and network-connectivity assessment rather than definitive recommendations for bike-lane construction.